lewie9021/appdriver/docs/guides/writing-your-first-test.md

 Before we can run our test script, we must first define our AppDriver configuration file:

-> Note: Configuration of AppDriver is currently very basic.
+> Note:
-> - 'specs' only supports paths directly to files (no fuzzy matching).
+> - 'specs' only supports paths directly to files (no fuzzy matching yet).

 **config/local.config.js**
 ```javascript